A hot beverage bar is a great addition to any brunch entertaining or dessert party at home.

 I was thrilled to create a party project for Better Homes and Gardens‘ blog this season.
 It was a partial dream come true to create this for BHG; the REAL dream is to have something in their print publication!

 See more ideas and tips to set up a coffee bar here.

 I designed a holiday hot bar that’s perfect for open-house style entertaining.
 You can see the full story on Delish Dish, but first check out some photos and tips below.

 - Use a neutral style wrapping paper as a backdrop to help set the tone.
 This birch-look paper is from Pier 1 and adds a rustic feel to this display.

 - Use garland to soften the edges.
 I placed my mantel garland from last year, in the background of the buffet to create a transition between the table and the wall.
 The “nature” aspect of it also coordinates with the “birch” paper.

 - Mix the old and the new.
 Here, I used vintage shakers for hot beverage toppings, as well as a vintage mail holder for caramel wafer cookies.
 These are placed alongside modern white serving dishes and a glittery banner.

 - I made a doughnut hole “Christmas tree” by wrapping a foam cone with a piece of the birch paper.
 This protects the food & foam from one another, and is a lovely visual once the doughnut holes are removed.
 Regular toothpicks hold the doughnuts onto the cone.

 - Use whole coffee beans as part of the decor like I did here.
 It gives off a wonderful aroma and is theme-oriented.

-See more ideas and tips for creating a hot bar on the BHG blog.
+See more ideas and tips for creating a coffee bar.